 Once it’s cooled, you can feed it to your dog.
 You can even skim the fat off and freeze it into cubes to keep for when your pup doesn’t feel well, or as a healthy treat.

 If you don’t have time to make your own, you can always buy a pet-safe bone broth.
-Just remember to get the low-sodium version.
+Just be sure to get the low-sodium kind.

 Canned pumpkin is another great remedy for stomach pain in dogs.
 Make sure you buy plain canned pumpkin instead of pumpkin pie mix, as those can have added sugars and spices that could make your dog sicker.

-Just feed half a spoonful of pumpkin to small dogs, and a full spoon for larger dogs.
+Simply feed half a spoonful of pumpkin to small dogs and a full spoon for larger dogs.
 You can work your way up to slightly larger portions if you’d like.

 Can I Give Ginger Treats for My Dog?

 Sure!
-You can either get human-grade ginger treats made for sensitive stomachs, or you can make your own.
+You can either buy special dog treats, or you can make your own.

 Roll the dough out until it’s flat and use a cookie cutter to cut into shapes, then transfer to an ungreased cookie sheet.